stivalaa/ALAAMEE/README.md

 # ALAAMEE

 Autologistic Actor Attribute Model (ALAAM) parameter estimation using Equilibrium Expectation (EE) algorithm.
 Also includes an implementation of the Robbins-Monro stochastic approximation algorithm for estimating ALAAM parameters, and functions for simulation and goodness-of-fit tests.

+The ALAAM is a social influence model.
+Parameters of the model are estimated that maximize the likelihood of an observed binary outcome for each node, given a social network and nodal attributes, allowing the outcome on other nodes to influence a node's outcome.

 This software is applicable to one-mode networks (directed or undirected), and undirected two-mode (bipartite) networks.
+It allows for estimation from network snowball samples (Stivala et al., 2020).

 This Python implementation uses the NumPy library for vector and matrix data types and functions.
 In addition, there are R scripts for estimating standard errors and plotting results from the output.

 ## Other software